the-turing-way/the-turing-way/governance/community-calls/20240828-onboarding.md

 ## Debrief (to post on Github)

-* First time doing life demo for contribution in a few months
+* First time doing live demo for contribution in a few months
 * Feedback is positive on Github issue